iGEM-Engineering/iGEM-DBTL-bootcamp/0_intro/glossary.md

 This includes how a constitutive promoter, transcription, translation, etc, works.
 - how restriction enzyme assembly, and specifically how Golden Gate Assembly works.
 [Here](https://technology.igem.org/assembly/golden-gate) is a good refresher.
-- some terminology!
-Terminology can differ across labs, and that can cause confusion when communicating assembly plans, we will have more on that below.

 ## Structure